Advice when Making a Will

 You need to make a claim within six months of the date of the grant of letters of administration.

 This is quite a complicated area and a claim may not succeed.
-It’s advisable to ask a solicitor’s advice.
-They would charge for this service.
+It’s advisable to ask a solicitor’s advice, who would of course charge for this service.